 What We Made

 After a brief discussion of how this chart was a trap – how can any two items make a good green smoothie?
-We decided on the recipes we would follow.
+We decided on the recipes we would follow and promised to try each one.
+No matter what.

 - Jane picked the first smoothie as an 🍏 apple, peach, & kale mixed with half water and half orange juice.
 I think she picked apple because she brought it 🙂